-- Promote education about the countryside for young people from towns and cities and those who are disadvantaged
+- promote education about the countryside for young people from towns and cities and those who are disadvantaged;

-- Support the advancement of education in agriculture, horticulture and conservation for disadvantaged people, particularly the young.
+- support the advancement of education in agriculture, horticulture and conservation for disadvantaged people, particularly the young.

-The Trust no longer consider applications for sensory gardens or community allotments, or funding requests from state-funded schools or other institutions.
+The Trust no longer consider applications for staff costs, sensory gardens or community allotments, or funding requests from state-funded schools or other institutions.
 Projects which are based on horticultural activities must be able to demonstrate that they provide training which leads to a recognised, accredited qualification for the participants.

 For more information and to apply please click here.